runpod/docs/docs/runpodctl/install-runpodctl.md

 :::warning

 RunPod does not store your API key, so you may wish to save it elsewhere.
-Keep your API key secret—anyone with your key can gain full access to your account.
+Treat your API key like a password and don't share it with anyone.

 :::